Kaushik2201/GitHub-GraphQL-API/README.md

 * Here is the list of few `Python` libraries I have used and needs to be installed before running the code
     * requests
     * Flask
-    * Matplotlib - For Graph
+    * Matplotlib - For Heat Map

 Built By - Kaushik Kudchadkar - 221EE115